rockjam/play-json/docs/manual/working/scalaGuide/main/json/ScalaJsonAutomated.md

 ### Requirements

-These macros rely on a few assumptions about when working with a class:
+These macros support classes and sealed traits.
+It relies on the following assumptions.

 - It must have a companion object having `apply` and `unapply` methods.
 - The return types of the `unapply` must match the argument types of the `apply` method.
 - The parameter names of the `apply` method must be the same as the property names desired in the JSON.

-Case classes natively meet these requirements.
-For more custom classes or traits, you might have to implement them.
+Case classes automatically meet these requirements.
+For custom classes or traits, you might have to implement them.

 A trait can also supported, if and only if it's a sealed one and if the sub-types comply with the previous requirements.